Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 --header 'Authorization: Bearer '$TOKEN
 ```

-This kind of sequential query could be dounting, especially if the source view contains many elements; you can expect hundreds of elements which require dozens of sequential calls, to retrieve all the data.
+This kind of sequential query could be daunting, especially if the source view contains many elements; you can expect hundreds of elements which require dozens of sequential calls, to retrieve all the data.

 For this very purpose, there is a way to facilitate parallel retrieval of data by calling [v1/collections/{collectionId}/exchanges/{exchangeId}/assets:sync-urls](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/fdxs-getassetsyncurls-GET/?sha=forge_fdxs_master_preview) as follows: